lucasmarin/plugin-installer/README.md

 ## Minimum setup

- * create a `composer.json` file in your plugin's repository
+ * create a `composer.json` file in your skin's repository
  * add the following contents

 ### sample composer.json for plugins